ritterbush/website-hugo-template/README.md

 Good luck and have fun!

-Note: The lisences for Hugo and Mainroad are, to put it colloquially, free and open source.
+Note: The licenses for Hugo and Mainroad are, to put it colloquially, free and open source.
 See their respective sites for details.
-I hereby carry over their lisences.
+I hereby carry over their licenses.
 The only thing on my site I copyright is its content, with the exception of the dummy site I use here.